 Claddagh Engagement Ring Set

 What kind of gift has more meaning than the promise of engagement?
 This is the occasion where the Claddagh is perhaps the most fitting Irish symbol of all, as it specifically represents promised love.
 To that end, a Claddagh engagement ring also features a matching ring for the one making the proposal.
 That way, you can have a matching set of jewellery to symbolise the reciprocal nature of your love.
 Perfect for those who find Irish design to be particularly romantic.

 The Tara Brooch is a very particular Celtic design, emulating the beautiful design of a 7th-century brooch that was found on a beach in Bettystown.
 While the Brooch is named for the Hill of Tara, also known as where the High Kings of Ireland would rule from, it has no real connection to that location or to Irish royalty.
-However, the distinct and beautiful brooch has captured the imagination ever since its first discovery and has been the inspiration for countless pieces of jewelry given as gifts from Ireland ever since.
+However, the distinct and beautiful brooch has captured the imagination ever since its first discovery and has been the inspiration for countless pieces of jewellery given as gifts from Ireland ever since.

 Claddagh & Trinity Knot Brooch

 There’s nothing wrong with combining different aspects of what makes Irish jewellery stand out so much, either.
 These handmade brooches can help liven up any outfit and help the women we love to display their personality and love of Gaelic aesthetics with ease.
 To many people, combining the Claddagh with the Trinity Knot represents a love that also incorporates a deep spiritual bond, such as a shared faith between the two that wear it.
 However, it is just as often worn to simply show a love of Gaelic design.